adrianblakey/adrianblakey/README.md

 The Remora is "open" so that if you don't want to buy one, you can with a little effort make one yourself.
 Everything you need to do that is saved in github and it's all described in the [github wiki](https://github.com/adrianblakey/slot-car-ecom/wiki/Getting-Started).

-## "All the news that's (not) fit to print"
+## The Remora 2 - a single-sided Remora 1.2

+We are very close to being able to offer a single-sided Remora, we are calling the Remora 2.
+The circuit design is an innovation of the Remora 1 with some updates learnt from the Remora g.
+The design will be available on request.
+Hobbyists and non-commercial users can obtain it without charge, others wishing to make and resell it will need to negotiate a small license fee.

+## A Brushless Genesis Board

-The Remora/g 1.0 is a reality.
-This is a single sided, 6 layer board to drive a 3,000K<sub>v</sub> spec. motor for a new British Slot Car Racing Association brushless Genesis class.
+The Remora/g 1.0 is a single sided, 6 layer board to drive a 3,000K<sub>v</sub> spec. motor for a new [British Slot Car Racing Association](https://slotcarracing.org.uk/) brushless Genesis class.

-We have agreed to in principle to single-source the design and lock the board to make it impossible to modify.
-We have a few of these that we have tested ourselves.
+We have agreed to single-source the design from MidAmerica and lock the board to make it impossible to modify.
+The testing has gone well and MidAmerica are close to announcing them as their own branded product.

-Ask us, if you are interested in one.

 ## The WiFi Link "Clamp"

-We have for sale a few clamp circuits to allow you to safely alter a Remora while having a motor attached.
+We have a few clamp circuits for sale to allow you to safely alter a Remora while having a motor attached.
 <img src="/assets/images/clamp.jpg" style="width: 35vw; min-width: 200px;">

 We can offer them at £5/€7/$9 each.
+[Email us to purchase](mailto:wifilink_sales@aart.dev?subject=[Clamp Purchase])

+If you want to make them yourself, there are [KiCad files in github](https://github.com/adrianblakey/slot-car-ecom/tree/main/OVclampKiCad).

 ## The 22,500K<sub>v</sub> "AART" Motor